Design comparison

 I hope this has been helpful.
 Good luck with your coding 👍

-Marked as helpful0@sanketcharanpahadiPosted about 3 years ago@grace-snow Thanks for your feedback.
+Marked as helpful0@sanketcharanpahadiPosted over 3 years ago@grace-snow Thanks for your feedback.
 I will try to improve this project and thanks for your suggestions I will always keep the suggestions on my mind in building future projects.
 Thank you once again.

 0